aelassas/wexstream/README.md

 Wexstream is an open source video conferencing platform built with [Node.js](https://nodejs.org/), [React](https://reactjs.org/) and [Jitsi](https://github.com/jitsi/jitsi-meet).

+Wexstream lets you create a network and share your private video conferences with your network.
+Wexstream lets you also create public video conferences and share them with people outside your network.

 Wexstream lets you stay in touch with all your teams, family, friends, or colleagues.
 Instant video conferences, efficiently adapting to your scale for free.

 - Unlimited users: There are no artificial restrictions on the number of users or conference participants.
 Server power and bandwidth are the only limiting factors.